Rising food costs eat into Las Vegans’ Thanksgiving budget

 Thanks to inflation, Thanksgiving dinner is going to cost more this year.

-Thanks to inflation, this year’s Thanksgiving meal will cost more.
-But most Southern Nevadans are finding ways to absorb the higher cost of the holiday’s essential ingredients like eggs and yes, even turkeys.
+This year’s Thanksgiving meal will cost more thanks to inflation, but many Southern Nevadans are finding ways to absorb the higher cost of the holiday’s essential ingredients like eggs and, yes, even turkeys.

 “Family is always important, and it’s still a holiday and you got to celebrate it,” Lee said.

-When broken down by region, the cost is much higher in the west, which includes Nevada, with an average of $71.37 for a meal.
+When broken down by region, the cost is much higher in the West, which includes Nevada, with an average cost of $71.37 for a meal.

 And the group estimates a 16-pound turkey will cost just under $29, a 21 percent year-over-year increase.